apprenda/Cake.ArchiveBuilder/README.md

 - Make any necessary modification to the Cake files
 - Make any necessary modifications to the source code for the application you intend to package
 - Simply execute .\build.ps1 from a PowerShell window and watch Cake do its magic
-- The binaries for your application will go to folder \{applicationName}_Binaries
+- The binaries for your application will go to folder {applicationName}_Binaries
-- You will find Apprenda application package (.zip file) in the folder \{applicationName}__ApprendaArchive.
+- You will find Apprenda application package (.zip file) in the folder {applicationName}__ApprendaArchive.
 You can deploy this zip file to the Apprenda Cloud Platform directly using the Developer Portal, or can use this file as part of a larger CI/CD system that automatically deploys applications to Apprenda

+# Debugging
+If you would like to debug your Cake process, you can follow the steps outlined in https://cakebuild.net/blog/2016/05/debug-cake-file.
+The build.ps1 PowerShell file supports a new parameter called DebugCake that will trigger the debugging process.
+Invoke as `.\build.ps1 -DebugCake`